Fox-Burger/FurStack/FS_manual.md

 endfn
 ```
 The program will write the letter "A" to the terminal.
 Now lets talk for a bit about booleans.
 They can be either true or false.
 FurStack has true and false keywords.
 keyword true pushes -1 to the stack and keyword false pushes 0 to the stack.
 Keyword true could be anything.
 For FurStack, 0 is false and everything else is true.
+Another thing I will mention shortly is utime keyword.
+It pushes the time since midnight 01.01.1970 in seconds.
+Note that it's only the last 16-bits.

 ---